-Medicaid and the Children’s Health Insurance Program (CHIP) now use a new methodology called Modified Adjusted Gross Income (MAGI) for defining households and income for the purposes of determining eligibility.
-The following questions and answers explains MAGI and the rules for determining Medicaid and CHIP households under MAGI.
+Financial eligibility for most categories of Medicaid and the Children’s Health Insurance Program (CHIP) is determined using a tax-based measure of income called modified adjusted gross income (MAGI).
+The MAGI methodology includes rules prescribing who must be included in a household when determining eligibility.
+The following FAQ explains MAGI and the rules for determining Medicaid and CHIP households under MAGI.

 What is MAGI?

-MAGI is a methodology for determining household size and income for the purposes of evaluating a person’s Medicaid or CHIP eligibility.
-It is based on tax definitions of income and household, which is a significant departure from the way Medicaid and CHIP have determined eligibility in the past.
+MAGI is a methodology used to determine income for the purposes of Medicaid or CHIP eligibility.
+It is based on tax definitions of income and household.
 MAGI rules for determining what income to count when determining Medicaid, CHIP, and premium tax credit eligibility are mostly aligned.
 The rules determining who is in a household and whose income to count, however, can vary significantly.
 Also, under MAGI rules, an individual or family’s assets do not count in determining eligibility.
+(For more information on what income counts under MAGI rules, see Key Facts: Income Definitions for Marketplace and Medicaid Coverage.)

 To whom do the MAGI rules apply?